 I think it may be safe to say that the desserts our team ordered were in competition for the best things that hit our table that day.
 Our team has earned that nickname, “Team Extra.”
 This originated back when I was a supervisor, as I would take my team on these elaborate lunches that made the other teams jealous.
 I guess that is the benefit of working for a foodie.
 This tradition has carried onto my current team, and we proved this the other day with our dessert course.
 In addition to my sorbet, there was also a chocolate mousse cake and some fancy version of strawberry shortcake.

 I did try a bite of the chocolate mousse cake, and it was delicious.
 The mousse was light and perfectly chocolatey.
 I was very impressed with my own dessert.
-I left that lunch wanting to make pineapple sorbet all summer long, and I just might do that.
+I left that lunch wanting to make pineapple sorbet all summer long.